samuk/Open-Pi/compliance/Manual.md

 whether the card is locked for reading and whether there is a card inserted.

 ## 6.3 PWR jack
-The power jack used is the typical DC barrel jack one used by xxxx  (2.1×6.3×9.2mm) in most of our products.
+The power jack used is the typical DC barrel jack one used by xxxx  (2.1×6.3×9.2mm) .
 More information about the exact component might be found here: https://www.xxxx .com/wiki/PWRJACK

 You should provide 12 volts direct current and the required current may vary depending on the peripherals connected to the board.
 The power supply you use should be capable of providing at least 1A of current.
-Pin # Signal name
-1 Power input
+1 Center pin Power input
-2 GND
+2 Outer connector GND
 More info about the power supply can be found in chapter 5 of this manual.

 ## 6.4 USB_OTG